Function of the Appendix and Facts About Appendicitis

 The theories for appendix functions are interesting, but they need to be confirmed by more scientists.
 If they are true, we need to know whether they're insignificant because they are also performed by other parts of our body or if they are actually important.

-Protection for Good Bacteria and a Ureter Replacement
+Protecting Bacteria and Replacing a Ureter

 It has been proposed that the appendix is a type of safe house for good bacteria that live in the large intestine.
 These bacteria are important for our health.
 According to the proposal, if bacteria in the large intestine are lost for some reason—such as in disease or antibiotic treatment—or if the intestine is invaded by bad bacteria that kill the good ones, the appendix "reboots" the large intestine.
 It does this by releasing good bacteria to recolonize the large intestine.
 Some scientists have criticized this idea, saying that although the appendix can send bacteria back into the intestine, it sends bad bacteria as well as good bacteria.